-Through the San Diego Children’s Choir ensemble program, choristers in grades 1-12 progress through five choir levels and learn to sing music drawn from many languages, cultures and periods of history, and to represent styles from medieval to modern, classical, folk and spirituals.
-The Choir also offers classes to introduce four through six-year-olds to music making, and provides music education at schools lacking programs, with a focus on underserved communities.
-This season more than 1,500 children, ages four to 18, will come together in weekly rehearsals at locations throughout the county to share in their love of singing.
+Through the San Diego Children’s Choir ensemble program, children in grades 1-12 progress through five choir levels and learn to sing music drawn from many languages, cultures and periods of history, and represent styles from medieval to modern, classical, folk and spirituals.
+San Diego Children’s Choir believes all children should have access to music education and provides ensemble program scholarships to qualifying families and free music programming in underserved schools.

 During this uncertain time, the San Diego Children’s Choir is more important than ever for the children and adolescents participating in its programs.
 When the COVID-19 virus hit the US, the Choir adapted to the circumstances and offered nearly uninterrupted access to music without compromising artistic standards and expectations.
 Although no amount of virtual or distanced rehearsing, performing and recording can replicate the experience of live music and collaboration with other musicians in person, the choir has maintained the highest level of instruction and interaction possible.
 Preparing for performances in person and online, SDCC has offered children the comfort of routine rehearsals with peers, working together to sing in harmony.
 Under Artistic Director Ruthie Millgard, SDCC’s gifted artistic staff continues to provide reassuring discipline and inspiration along with an emotional outlet for children to express a variety of feelings and emotions through song.